 Other financial support programs

-If you are working and have young children, you may need to arrange child care.
-In Canada, most families do not leave children under the age of 12 at home alone.
+If you’re working and have young children, you may need to arrange child care.
+In Canada, most families don’t leave children under the age of 12 at home alone.

 There are different options for child care:

 - nursery schools

 - licensed day-care centres

 To learn about the options near you, speak to someone at an immigrant-serving organization.

 There are pension programs that you may be able to use now or in the future:

 - The Canada Pension Plan (CPP), which is:

 - a program for workers and their families